Learn about four ways to add a number row to the top of your iPhone keyboard so you can type digits faster and more conveniently.

-This tutorial shows you how to clear the iPhone or iPad keyboard history, and reset all the words it has learned to get a fresh start.
+Learn how to clear your iPhone or iPad keyboard history and reset all the words it has learned for a fresh start.

-This tutorial will show you how to change the default keyboard on your iPhone or iPad by using a third-party keyboard such as SwiftKey or Gboard.
-We will also go over three specific situations when the iOS keyboard will force itself on the screen.
+In this step-by-step tutorial, we show you how to change the default keyboard on your iPhone or iPad to a third-party option, such as SwiftKey or Gboard.

 Microsoft has brought back SwiftKey, its predictive keyboard for iPhone and iPad with gestural typing, emoji prediction, themes and more.